LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 We will use NFTs to represent every domain name on the name service.
 For this, we will use Flow's NFT Standard - `NonFungible`.
 For the most part, it is quite similar to ERC-721 on Ethereum, but of course has some differences specific to Cadence and uses Resources to represent individual NFTs and NFT Collections.
 The documentation for the NFT Standard can be found [here](https://github.com/onflow/flow-nft).

 Users will be able to purchase a new domain name by minting a new NFT, which can then be traded on a marketplace as well.
-This NFT will contain information that associates the user's crypto address to the domain name as part of it's metadata.
+This NFT will contain information that associates the user's crypto address to the domain name as part of its metadata.

 ## 🪵 Using the Standards